xogroup/bunnybus/API.md

 ####`get(queue, [options, [callback]])`

 Pop a message directly off a queue.
+The payload returned is the RabbitMQ `payload` with `payload.properties` and `payload.content` in its original form.

 #####parameter(s)